What GOP lawmakers saw at congressional baseball attack

 "I can tell you that I think with absolute certainty that nobody would have survived without the Capitol Hill Police.
 They saved everybody's life.
 Incredibly brave and deserve everyone's praise, because with this guy, who knows how heavily armed he was, but nobody else had a weapon, so he was just killing everyone and would have ...
 It would have been a massacre without them."

-Arizona Sen. Jeff Flake
+Arizona Sen. Jeff Flake to CNN

 "Steve was playing second base ...
 Steve's OK, we believe.
 But Steve dragged himself about 15 yards off near second base onto the field.
 He was laying motionless out there, but we couldn't get to him until the shooting had stopped.
 After a time, another staffer ran in with a leg wound.
 He was shot in the leg.
 I think it was ... one of Roger Williams staffers.
 (He) was then shot in the field and continued to run and limped into the dug out and we got a belt ...
 Joe Barton's boy, a 10-year-old, was here.
 And we got him in the dugout, we put him under a bench ...
 I got a look at the shooter.
 It was a man with a blue shirt ...
 What do you make of it?
 I have no idea.
 But I got Steve Scalise's phone and I called his wife.
 I didn't want her to wake up and hear the news and not know what was going on."

-Alabama Rep. Mo Brooks
+Alabama Rep. Mo Brooks to CNN

 "The Capitol security guy, who had already been shot, who helped take down the shooter, came limping toward us in the outfield, totally ignoring his own wounds, to check on the person he was primarily responsible for (Steve Scalise).